-No Grid

-If this is selected, then no grid will be visible or effective.

-Bars Whole bars.
-Beats (i.e. quarter notes) Grid units consisting of various note-lengths (quarter-notes, sixteenths, triplets, etc) Timecode; Frames/Seconds/ Minutes The timecode duration refers back to the session settings.
+No Grid If this is selected, then no grid will be visible or effective.
+Bar Whole bars.
+Beats (i.e. quarter notes) Grid units consisting of various note-lengths (quarter-notes, sixteenths, triplets, etc) Timecode The timecode duration refers back to the session settings.
 MinSec Hours, Minutes, Seconds.
 CD Frames For CD mastering.
 The CD Frame is the smallest data entity in the Red book standard.

-7.10.
+6.9.
 Rhythm Ferret Window

-The Rhythm Ferret dialog provides a method to quickly "split" an audio region (or selection of regions) based on events.
+The Rhythm Ferret dialog is accessed by right-clicking on a region and selecting "(Region Name)->Edit->Rhythm Ferret".
+This provides a method to quickly "split" an audio region (or selection of regions) based on events.
 This can be useful when separating a recorded performance into its component strikes or notes for further editing.